LibrariesHacked/librarieshacked.github.io/_posts/2020-04-26-public-library-websites.md

 title: Public library websites
 excerpt: Looking through UK public library online services
 categories:
-  - Online library services
+  - Websites
 tags:
-  - Library data
   - Accessibility
   - eBooks
   - PDFs
   - Design
-published: true
 ---

 An exciting part of compiling [data on UK library online services](https://airtable.com/shrKkzYDUNMMM6qrJ) was the opportunity to look through all UK public library websites.

 With the lockdown, and focus on online services, there has been fresh talk about a single digital presence for libraries.
 The British Library team have [published a new blog on this](https://blogs.bl.uk/living-knowledge/2020/04/a-single-digital-presence-for-uk-libraries-the-project-and-the-platform.html).
-They also link to a survey for library senior managers and heads of service.
+They also produced a survey for library senior managers and heads of service.
 One question asked is:

 > Overall, how would you rate your online offer from a user perspective on a scale from 1-10?
 (1 being impossible to use and 10 being an unbeatable user offer)
 >
-> -- <cite>British Library single digital presence survey</cite>
+> **<cite>British Library single digital presence survey</cite>**

 It will be interesting to see answers from senior managers.
 As a member of the public looking through library websites, they weren't great.
-But how many library managers would accept their online service scores a 1?
+But how many library managers would say their online service scores a 1?

 It could be useful to highlight the worst examples.
 But it may not be effective in encouraging change, so this is a list of areas that seem like they could be improved.
 Also highlighting library services that were impressive.

 ## Keep things simple

 Simplicity was definitely welcome when looking for information.
 I want to go to the library homepage and find what I'm looking for quickly.
 Too many levels of navigation was a problem.
-There shouldn't be a need for more than one click from the homepage.
+There shouldn't be a need for more than one link from the homepage to get to where I need to.
 With the more convoluted websites it became easier to use a search engine.

 ### Tips

 1. Keep information on as few levels as possible.
 One homepage with links to everything the library offers.
-It should be clear which link is the one people need.
+Make it clear which link is the one people need.
 2. Make contacting the service easy.
 Have a prominent phone number and email address.
 3. A contact form is not a replacement for an email address.
 Do not have an 'email the library' link, which goes through to a contact form.
 4. Choose where you're going to have information.
 The council site or the catalogue one, not a mix of both.